-Lapis immediately looked at her left arm, laid bare by the short-sleeved shirt she had purchased at the bath.
+Lapis immediately looked at her left forearm, laid bare by the short-sleeved shirt she purchased at the bath.
 Dammit.
-Most days, she forgot she had them, two long, crossed scars on her forearm.
-The soldier’s delight when he had cut her still gave her nightmares; the raised sword, his grin, so wide his gums showed, his eyes wide, bloodshot.
-She had raised her arm to protect her head and he slashed twice, up, down.
-She screamed as blood ran and stained the white lace, so red, so bright.
+Most days, she forgot about them, two long, crossed scars.
+The soldier’s delight when he cut her still gave her nightmares; the raised sword, his grin, so wide his gums showed, his eyes wide, bloodshot.
+She had lifted her arm to protect her head, and he slashed twice, up, down.
+She screamed as blood spattered and stained the white lace of her dress, so red, so bright.
 One of his buddies shouted, and nearly pounded him into the ground with his wildly frantic horse.
 He fell, dropping the sword, breaking the branches of the berry bushes.
 She ran, catching her clothing, tearing her shimmery mauve dress.
 The ripping of cloth scared her, and she ran harder, crying, the forest blurring into a mass of green globs as blackness fuzzed the edges.

 “She tried to stitch them up,” she whispered, unable to keep the ache of tears from her voice.
 “Why did she tell you that?”
 The deep cut of betrayal began to bleed.
-Her secrets had not been as secret as she assumed.
+Her secrets were not as secret as she assumed.
 Who else had Lady Thyra told?

-“She’s been collecting evidence since Nicodem fell,” Tearlach whispered.
+“She’s been collecting evidence since Nicodem fell,” Tearlach said.
 She barely heard him over the general noise of people rushing to get out of the rain.
-“She joined the rebels in Coriy, chose Ailis as her rebel name, and immediately inserted herself into rebel politics.
+“She joined the rebels in Coriy, chose Ailis as her pseudonym, and inserted herself into rebel politics.
 Everyone assumed she did so to find the traitor who killed her best friend, though she hasn’t been open about her motivations.”
 He clenched his hand hard enough it shook.
-“She said it must be irrefutable, meaning the traitor is noble and has backing.
-She knows who the it is, doesn’t she.”
+“She said it must be irrefutable, meaning the traitor is noble with backing.
+She knows who it is, doesn’t she.”

 “I told her.”